semaphoreci/docs/artifact-cli-reference_5d5140490428631e94f93ff6.md

 ## Overview

-Every project on Semaphore has access to three levels of artifact store:
+Every project on Semaphore has access to three levels of the artifact store:
 **project**, **workflow** and **job**.
 Based on this level, specific artifact can be retreived in the job environment and through the web interface.
+You can read more about suggested use cases [here][artifacts-use-cases].

 The `artifact` command line interface (CLI), is a tool that helps you manage deliverables created during the CI/CD process of your project on Semaphore.